 The Remarketing Agents are permitted, but not obligated, to purchase the tendered Adjustable Rate Bonds for their own account.
 The Remarketing Agents, in their sole discretion, may acquire tendered Adjustable Rate Bonds for their own inventory in order to achieve a successful remarketing of the Adjustable Rate Bonds (i.e., because there otherwise are not enough buyers to purchase the Adjustable Rate Bonds) or for other reasons.
 However, the Remarketing Agents are not obligated to purchase Adjustable Rate Bonds, and may cease doing so at any time without notice.
 The Remarketing Agents may also make a market in the Adjustable Rate Bonds by purchasing and selling such Adjustable Rate Bonds other than in connection with an optional tender and remarketing.
 Such purchases and sales may be at or below par.
-However, the Remarketing Agents are not required to make a market in the Adjustable Rate Bonds.
-If the Remarketing Agents purchase Adjustable Rate Bonds for their own account, they may offer those Adjustable Rate Bonds at a discount to par to some investors.
+However, the Remarketing Agents are not required to make a market in the Adjustable Rate Bonds at a discount to par to some investors.
+The Remarketing Agents may also sell any Adjustable Rate Bonds at a discount to par to some investors.
 The Remarketing Agents may also sell any Adjustable Rate Bonds they have purchased to one or more affiliated investment vehicles for collective ownership or enter into derivative arrangements with affiliates or others in order to reduce its exposure to the Adjustable Rate Bonds.
 The purchase of Adjustable Rate Bonds by the Remarketing Agents may create the appearance that there is greater third party demand for the Adjustable Rate Bonds in the market than is actually the case.
 The practices described above also may reduce the supply of Adjustable Rate Bonds that may be tendered in a remarketing.